Aqovia/Aqovia.PactProducerVerifier/README.md

                 ProjectName = "WEB API PROJECT YOU ARE TESTING (IF DOESN'T END IN Web.dll)')" };

+			 _pactProducerTests = new PactProducerTests(configuration, output.WriteLine, ThisAssembly.Git.Branch, null, TeamCityMaxBranchLength);

+			 // Or if you have given statements, set up state in the provider to match the given statements

 			 _pactProducerTests = new PactProducerTests(configuration, output.WriteLine, ThisAssembly.Git.Branch, builder =>
             {
                 builder.UseMiddleware(typeof(TestStateProvider));